daattali/ddpcr/README.md

 <h1 id="overview">
 Overview
 </h1>
-The `ddpcr` package allows you to upload ddPCR data, perform some basic analysis, explore characteristic of the data, and create customizable figures of the data.
+The `ddpcr` package allows you to import your ddPCR data, perform some basic analysis, explore the data, and create customizable figures of the data.

 <h2 id="main-features">
 Main features
 </h2>
 The main features include:

--   **Identify failed wells** - determining which wells in the plate seemed to have failed the ddPCR experiment, and thus these wells will be excluded from all downstream analysis.
+-   **Identify failed wells** - identify wells with a failed ddPCR reaction.
+These wells will be excluded from all downstream analysis.
 No template control (NTC) will be deemed as failures by this tool.
 -   **Identify outlier droplets** - sometimes a few droplets can have an extremely high fluorescent intensity value that is probably erroneous, perhaps as a result of an error with the